RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 | Online practice | Correctness | N/A, these are recorded in WeBWorK and not ported to Blackboard |
 | Final exam | Completeness, effort and correctness | Points, 70 maximum |

-The "Standards for Assessments in MTH 225" document contains details on the quality standards for each kind of assessment in the course.
-Please read this carefully and review before each submission you make. ==include link==
+[The "Standards for Assessments in MTH 225" document](https://hackmd.io/@rtalbert235/Bys_sKSBc) contains details on the quality standards for each kind of assessment in the course.
+Please read this carefully and review before each submission you make.

 ### Learning Targets

 A main goal for you in the class is to demonstrate skill on the [Learning Target](https://hackmd.io/TchC8fZORJ29EgxQb1O4lQ?view#Appendix-Learning-Targets).
 The primary way you'll demonstrate skill is through **Learning Target quizzes**, given 1-2 times per week.
 Each quiz contains several problems, and each problem covers exactly one of the Learning Targets.
 Work on a quiz problem for a Learning Target with only a limited number of errors will constitute a "successful demonstration" of skill and will be marked *Successful*.
 Work on a Learning Target quiz problem that doesn't meet the standards will be marked *Retry*, and you'll have a chance to try again later after further study and practuce.
-See the ==Standards for Assessments== document for the details on what you'll be asked to do for each Learning Target and the precise criteria for success.
+See the [Standards for Assessments document](https://hackmd.io/@rtalbert235/Bys_sKSBc) for the details on what you'll be asked to do for each Learning Target and the precise criteria for success.

 **Each Learning Target requires two successful demonstrations of skill.** Once you've successfully demonstrated skill twice on a Learning Target, the Target is **completed** and no further assessment on that target is necessary.